SampleEnvironment/SECoP/protocol/specification/descriptive.rst

     The value given here must conform to the data type of the accessible.

 .. _parameter-meaning:

 ``"meaning"``
    A JSON object regarding the parameter meaning.
-It has the same specification as the :ref:`module-meaning <module meaning>`.
+It has the same specification as the :ref:`module meaning <module-meaning>` property.

 Custom Properties